iamalion/text-analyzer/README.md

     return filteredWords.join(" ")
 }
 -->
-Test 14: "It should find all offensive words regardless of puncuation."
+Test 14: "It should remove all offensive words regardless of puncuation."
+Code:
+const text = "Zoinks, this is LOOPDALOOP!" omitOffensiveWords(text)
+Expected Output: "this is"

 ## Known Bugs